nexiles/nexiles-documentation-project/docs/use-cases/UC002-consultant-online.rst

 Preconditions
 =============

-- The app must have access to the internet.
+- The app must have access to the web service.
-- The documentation must exist on the web service.
+- The requested documentation must exist on the web service.
 - The login credentials must be stored in the app.
 - Anton must have the permission to access the documentation.